Manamongods/Precision-Surface-Effects/README.md

 # Microsplat Surface Sounds

 Allows you to find audioClips in Unity depending on what a spherecast hits.
+You could alternatively find it using `GetCollisionSurfaceType(Collision collision)`, but since Collisions don't know the triangleIndex it can't discern between submeshes.

 Uses: https://github.com/garettbass/UnityExtensions.ArrayDrawer for some reorderability